 When most people travel, they have to find someone to watch their dogs, cats, maybe a snake or lizard.
 Usually, it is not a big deal.
 But when you have gardens that need to be harvested, animals that need to be fed and watered, medications to be given, sometimes finding someone is extremely difficult.

 Pre-homestead, we just needed to find someone that could either stay at the house with our four dogs, two cats and three bearded dragons or at least let dogs out to go to the bathroom and feed them.
 Heading out for a quick overnight or weekend trip was as simple as calling one of Jared’s buddies from the fire department to have them do a drive by the house and let the dogs out.
+Rarely was it a big deal.

 Post- homestead?
 There’s a lot more.

 The first time we went out of town, we went to Yellowstone for a week.
-One of my friends from work was willing to stay the week and hang out with everyone.
+One of my friends from work was willing to stay the week and hang out with the animals.
 She had a crash course in goats and we prefilled their foods, medications and anything else we could to make her life easier.
 She did fantastic and I am extremely grateful for her.

 The second trip is to Virginia for the conference.
 We were lucky that our neighbor is willing to help us out since he will be home all weekend.
 But how do you travel when you are knee deep in kidding season, or canning season?